 Recommended in Chambers and Partners in the fields of inquests, inquiries and health and safety.
 The 2016 edition says he is “Bright, hard-working, careful in court but capable of baring his teeth when necessary.”
 “He is incredibly user-friendly, has a knack with clients and an almost instinctive knowledge of what the judge or coroner is looking for.”
 Earlier editions reported that “His attention to detail is phenomenal”, “He is very good with clients, as he is user-friendly.
 His advocacy is excellent and well judged, he knows which points to take and he has a good grasp of tactics”, “an absolutely fabulous advocate” and a “calm advocate who reflects wisely” and note that Keith is “a ferocious cross-examiner” who “is in demand and responsible for exploring acres of new grounds in case law”, “works tirelessly and ceaselessly” and that “he outshines just about any other” with a “solid grasp of the law” and “great attention to detail”.

 Recommended in Legal 500 in the field of health and safety.
-The 2015 edition says he is “Great with clients and good on his feet”.
-Earlier editions say: “New silk Keith Morton QC reaps positive feedback from clients”, Keith is “direct, focused and decisive”.
+The 2016 edition says: “‘He has a gravitas which inspires confidence in judges, juries and clients”.
+Earlier editions say: “Great with clients and good on his feet”, “New silk Keith Morton QC reaps positive feedback from clients”, Keith is “direct, focused and decisive”.
 As a junior it reported that there was not “a better junior at the Bar” and that “Keith Morton has established an excellent reputation for his tremendous manner in court”.

 University of Hull, City University, Inns of Court School of Law